N E W S

 When asked for an update on recording for the next album, Stephen let loose a surprise - he is presently working on TWO albums.
 A so-far unnamed album featuring just the man and his 12-string guitar (plus occasional harmonica, we're sure) is in the early recording stages, featuring both new material and old - at least, that's the plan.
 Explains Stephen, "A lot of songs that are full-band on disc are just me and the guitar live, and that's how they were originally written.
 People have asked about live versions of a few of my more requested tunes, so a couple will show up on the solo acoustic disc.
 The original idea was an album of all released tunes done acoustically, but then I started writing, and we know how that goes.
 I just let it flow."
 The standout track from 2009's Songs From Dark Rooms album, "Bethesda", is among those tentatively slated to be on the album in solo-guitar form.

-second album, with the working title of Hurricane Days, it is still shaping up as well.
+As for the second album, with the working title of Hurricane Days, it is still shaping up as well.
 Mr. Grayce

 is presently recording in his home studio, and plans to finish